-TV-Video II - Studio Production ^ Grades 10-12
+TV-Video II - Studio Production ^

 This hands-on course focuses on production procedures for in-studio production shooting with an emphasis on directing.
-Students will write scripts, interpret, and block scenes, and direct individual and team projects.
+Students will write scripts, interpret and block scenes, and direct individual and team projects.
 Students become a proficient crew member in all positions including writer, producer, director, assistant director, lighting director, floor manager, camera operator, video switcher, audio, video and recording engineer, and graphics operator.
 Production projects will include morning WHS announcements, in-studio talk shows, documentaries, and public service announcements for local community organizations.
 Student productions may be cablecast on Windham Community Television.
 Apart from all the obvious aspects of this course, students will learn the importance of collaboration in a work environment.
 Video production depends on good working relationships within a team.
 Students will learn how to deal effectively with any conflicts that should arise.
-Students will be required to live stream 1 school event per semester.